 29. Thomas Middleditch, Ben Schwartz – Middleditch & Schwartz

 Improv can generally be summed up in one sentence… “you had to be there.”
 Seldom have we seen improv translate well to another medium, Whose Line Is It Anyway? being the notable exception.
-But nevertheless, Thomas Middleditch and Ben Schwartz decided to give it a try with three hour-long specials for Netflix on the heels of a national tour in 2019.
+Nevertheless, Thomas Middleditch and Ben Schwartz decided to give it a try with three hour-long specials for Netflix on the heels of a national tour in 2019.
 The most surprising part of these three acts is how well they work, pulling belly laughs out of the home audience.
 This can be attributed both to the talent of the performers and their overall engagement with the audience.
 They won’t just ask you for “a location.”
 They’re going to ask for you an intricate backstory, that will further feed the joke.
-Middleditch & Schwartz is what the full potential of improv specials can be, then we’re all in for more.
+If Middleditch & Schwartz is what the full potential of improv specials can be, then we’re all in for more.